Code-Institute-Submissions/wfpblife/README.md

 ### Existing features
 * **Responsive Navigation** - The navigation items adapt to the user's login status - displaying _signup_ and _login_ if the user is not logged in and _account_ and _logout_ if they are.
 * **Dynamic Form Fields** - The recipe submission form provides users with the ability to dynamically add and remove ingredient and method elements.
 The icons are clear indicators of this functionality.
+* **Image uploads** - User experience is enhanced through the inclusion of an image upload facility, allowing users to share their own recipe image.
+* **Image resizing** - Images are automatically resized on upload.
+* **User interactivity** - To add to the user experience, a degree of interactivity is provided by the accordions on each recipe page.
 * **Data handling** - Users can store and manipulate recipe data records and personal information.
 * **User functionality** - Users are encouraged to explore and share their recipes, and are provided with the entire range of CRUD functionality.